AshleyYakeley/Truth/mkdocs/docs/index.md

 ## User Interface

-Pinafore allows the composition of typed "references" to information, which can be attached to appropriate user interface elements.
+Pinafore allows the composition of typed "models" of information, which can be attached to appropriate user interface elements.
-References can be read and modified either in code or by the attached user interfaces.
+Models can be read and modified either in code or by the attached user interfaces.
-References are also "live" in that they automatically propagate updates to user interfaces.
+Models are also "live" in that they automatically propagate updates to user interfaces.
-Information is retrieved from storage in the form of these live references.
+Information is retrieved from storage in the form of these live models.

 For example, one can easily create a user interface element listing everyone whose mother's name is "Jane".
 Whenever this set of people changes, the user interface will automatically update to reflect it.